GianlucaMinoprio/EITM/README.md

 # EITM

-EITM is a VR project made in 2019-2020 for a Project during my first year in EPITA.
+EITM (Enter in the Matrix) is a VR project made in 2019-2020 for a Project during my first year in EPITA.
 The objective was to create a Virtual Workspace to be able to work with our computre with multiple virtual screeen.

 ## What you'll find in this git